-VersoView
+♦ VersoView

 Summary

-- It Starts with a Story 6

-- What is VersoView?
+6

 8

-- VersoView in Context

-The Problem 14
+14

-The Vision 16
+16

-Publishing is Thriving 18
+18

-- 'Publishing' 20
+20

-- The Development of Desktop Publishing 21
+21

-- Magazines are Thriving 22
+22

-- Why the Internet didn't kill the zine 24

-- Corporate Publishing is Vast 25

-- The Health of Digital Publishing 26
+24

+25

+26

-- Apple News+ 27
+27

-- Additional VersoView Markets 28
+28

-Competitor Marketplace 30
+30

-Welcome to VersoView

-- Publishing has Evolved 32
+32

-OpenView

 The Solution

-- VersoView and OpenView 36
+VersoView and OpenView 36

-- OpenView Thumbnail Interface 44
+OpenView Thumbnail Interface 44

-- Communities 46
+Communities 46

-- Reviews & Creators 47
+Reviews & Creators 47

-- Advertising & Audience Profiles 48
+Advertising & Audience Profiles 48

-- Built-in Trust 50
+Built-in Trust 50

-- Audience Data Drives Advertising 51
+Audience Data Drives Advertising 51

-- The Subscription Economy 52
+The Subscription Economy 52

 VersoPlus

 VersoPlus

-- The Covid Effect

-- Roll-Out Strategy

-Tokenomics

-Team

-Roadmap

-- Discover Rich Content with VersoPlus 54
+- Discover Rich (

-Delivering The Solution
+Delivering The S

-- Inventory and Copyright 58
+- Inventory and C

-- Protecting Content 59
+- Protecting Cont

-- Digital Asset Ownership & Marketplace 60
+- Digital Asset Ov

-- Apps, AI, Patent, Security & Metadata 62
+- Apps, AI, Paten

-- Onboarding Clients 63
+- Onboarding Cli

-- Privacy & Data 64
+- Privacy & Data

-\$VVT

-Social Tokens & Rewards 66

-Use Cases & TAM 68
+- Social Tokens & Use Cases & TAN

-- Example Customer Profiles 70
+- Example Custor

+- The Covid Effec

+- Roll-Out Strates

+- Tokenomics

+- Team

+- Roadmap

+Content with VersoPlus 54

+Solution

+Copyright 58

+ntent 59

+wnership & Marketplace 60

+nt, Security & Metadata 62

+ients 63

+L 64

+66

+68

+70

 72

 73

 74

+78

-78 80
+80

-This white paper is provided for informational purposes only with regards to the Verso View platform.
-Nothing in this white paper should be construed as an offering of tokens to the public.
-This white paper should in no way be construed as advertising or marketing material for the sale of tokens.
-We are not soliciting invitations or offers for the purchase of tokens.
-All content ©2021 versoview.com.
-E&OE
+$This white \ paper \ is \ provided \ for \ informational \ purposes \ only \ with \ regards \ to \ the \ Verso View \ platform.$ $Nothing \ in \ this \ white \ paper \ should \ be \ construed \ as \ an \ offering \ of \ tokens \ to \ the \ public. \ This \ white \ paper$ $should\ in\ no\ way\ be\ construed\ as\ advertising\ or\ marketing\ material\ for\ the\ sale\ of\ tokens.\ We\ are\ not$ soliciting invitations or offers for the purchase of tokens.
+All content $©2021\,versoview.com.\, E\&OE$

+IT ST

+WITH A STORY

 Stephen Peaple and Julian Jordan co-founded Agency Fish - an awardwinning global publisher which has been trading for over 25 years.

 Fish was founded in the early 1990s as one of London's first web and multimedia agencies.
-We worked with Viacom on the development of Blockbuster Video's in-store, internet-linked, touch-screen kiosks and their first pan-European web presence, as well as supporting Sky TV and NDS Group with their internet development.
+We worked with Viacom on the development of Blockbuster Video's in-store, internetlinked, touch-screen kiosks and their first pan-European web presence, as well as supporting Sky TV and NDS Group with their internet development.

 Fish then developed a publishing arm focusing on airlines and corporate customer magazines.
-In 2003 we broke the mould with our approach, aligning editorial content to companies' brand values, making Agency Fish one of the world's first Content Marketing publishers, and recognised by the Content Marketing Assocation UK.
+In 2003 we broke the mould with our approach, aligning editorial content to companies' brand values, making Agency Fish one of the world's first Content Marketing publishers, and recognised by the Content Marketing Association UK.

-Stephen and Julian have now seen a new business opportunity that disrupts the global publishing business, across the full gamut of the industry, including high-street publications, corporate communications, niche magazines, and fanzines.

-Our new business application,

-VersoView, features a proprietary

-publishing App combining AI and

-an OpenView module.
-The result is a

-unique product which offers companies

-a new, automated process of converting

-their magazines and printed material

-to Android/iOS Apps, building

-communities, and generating revenue

-while saving on the cost of print and

-distribution.
+For a number of years, Stephen and Julian have been funding the development of VersoView, which disrupts social media, publishing, and loyalty rewards for businesses, content providers, educational establishments, and bloggers.

+Our new business application, features a proprietary publishing App combining AI and an OpenView module.
+The result is a unique product which offers a new, automated process of converting their magazines and printed material to Android/iOS Apps, building communities, and generating revenue while expanding possible subscribers for content creators.

+Featuring a social media platform which is designed for business, users are rewarded for engagement, collecting these rewards in our Web3 NFT enabled wallet.

+Businesses tools such as DocuSign employees.